garfix/richard-readthedocs/docs/source/demos/cooper.md

 # Cooper's system

-This demo aims to replicate a dialog of William S. Cooper's system as described in "Fact Retrieval and Deductive Question-Answering Informatlon Retrieval Systems" - Cooper (1964)
+This demo replicates a dialog of William S. Cooper's system as described in "Fact Retrieval and Deductive Question-Answering Informatlon Retrieval Systems" - Cooper (1964)

-The source code for the demo can be found [https://github.com/garfix/richard/blob/main/tests/integration/Cooper_test.py](here)

 The main features of this model are:

 * Use of three-valued logic (true, false, unknown); a open world assumption
 * Learning names of things
 * Learning simple rules about things

+The open world assumption is not mentioned in the article, and the concept is neither explicitly mentioned nor essential for the system.
+I choose 3-valued logic because I thought it was in the spirit of the system, and that this would be a good opportunity to experiment with it.
+I found it hard, to be honest.
+For one, I had to find out how to do 3-valued logic.
+This included creating the 3-valued variants of `not` and `and`, as well as being able to store both negative and positive facts in a database.
+I don't recommend using this experiment as the basis for your own system, unless you have a good reason to distinguish between `false` and `unknown`, or you just want to experiment with this kind of logic.

+Clone the repository to view and run the demo.
+The code can be found in `tests/integration/Cooper_test.py`

 ## Two grammars